KavinduAmalka/LiquorShop_New/SECURITY_IMPLEMENTATION_SUMMARY.md

 - `security-alerts-YYYY-MM-DD.log` - Security warnings and threats

 ---
-**Implementation Status**: The LiquorShop application now has robust protection against Injection attacks (A03), Security Misconfiguration (A05), Vulnerable Components (A06), and Security Logging/Monitoring Failures (A09) while maintaining all existing functionality.
+**Implementation Status**: The LiquorShop application now has robust protection against Injection attacks (A03), Security Misconfiguration (A05), Vulnerable Components (A06), Security Logging/Monitoring Failures (A09), and Server-Side Request Forgery (A10) while maintaining all existing functionality.

+**🎉 SSRF Protection Achievement**: Successfully completed A10:2021 implementation with 100% test pass rate, comprehensive attack prevention, and zero impact on existing features.